ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Examples of damages covered by comprehensive coverage include fire, vandalism, and even earthquakes.
 While this coverage is optional, it protects you against paying large sums of money for natural disaster damages.

-As with homeowners insurance, your company will most certainly try to find an alternative source of damage to your vehicle.
-As we stated above, they do this in order to avoid paying compensation for your damages.
+As with homeowners insurance, your company will try to find an alternative source of damage to your vehicle.
+As we stated above, they do this to avoid paying compensation for your damages.
 Let’s say a tree falls on your car during a storm.
 The insurance company conducts an investigation and finds that the fallen tree was actually rotten on the inside, and should have been cut down much earlier.
 They will use this information in an attempt to avoid paying you what you deserve.

 What Kind of Insurance Policy Covers Acts of God?

 Both your auto insurance and homeowner’s insurance policy could cover act of god events and natural catastrophes.
-In terms of car insurance, your policy will likely cover damage related to but not always limited to the following:
+In terms of car insurance, your policy will likely cover damage related to, but not always limited to, the following:

-• Flood damage
+- Flood damage

-• Damage caused by high winds
+- Damage caused by high winds

-• Earthquakes
+- Earthquakes

 In terms of standard homeowners’ policies, your property will likely be covered for damages caused by the following:

-• Hail damage
+- Hail damage

-• Wind damage
+- Wind damage

-• Wildfire damage
+- Wildfire damage

-• Damage caused by fire and smoke
+- Damage caused by fire and smoke

 Unfortunately, standard home insurance policies often don’t cover everything.
 A policy might exclude coverage for a certain nature event if those are common where you live.
 Read your policy carefully to determine if your insurer has exclusions for such events.
 Common exclusions include earthquakes and floods.
-Luckily, there are a few cost-effective ways to protect your property from damages caused by flooding.
-One example is applying for flood insurance through the National Flood Insurance Program (NFIP).
-The program is managed by FEMA and helps to reduce the impact of floods in any area prone to them.

 What Do Acts of God Mean for Business Property Insurance?

-As with home insurance policies or an auto insurance policy, business insurance policies typically have Act of God clauses.
+As with home insurance policies or auto insurance policies, business insurance policies typically have Act of God clauses.
 These clauses usually exclude certain acts of God.
 You may need supplemental coverage if certain disasters are common in your area but not covered by insurance.
 Speak with a commercial property damage lawyer for more information.

-What is the Difference Between Force Majeure and Act of God?
+What Is the Difference Between Force Majeure and Act of God?

 A force majeure clause comes into play when certain events prevent one party from performing their obligations within a contract.
 The clause basically releases the parties of their obligations to each other due to events taking place that are beyond their control.